The Santa Simulation: Reviews

+The episode received mostly positive reviews from critics.
 The A.V.
 Club reviewer Oliver Sara thought that the episode made Sheldon more sympathetic, while changing the dynamic between Raj and Stuart to something similar to Tobias Fünke and Michael Bluth from Arrested Development.
 He hoped that the writers would commit to answering the question finally on whether or not Raj is homosexual, and gave the episode an overall grade of "B".
 IGN writer Jesse Schedeen enjoyed both halves of the episode, but felt that the girls' bar scenes needed more time.
 While he compared the use of Advanced Dungeons & Dragons in the episode to "Advanced Dungeons & Dragons" that of the series Community, he said the "results were characteristically brilliant", but that the "D&D adventure was more of a loose framing device in this case".
 He compared Sheldon's breakdown in the episode to that of Pierce Hawthorne in the Community episode, and thought that Sheldon's family revelation was dealt with in a silly manner rather than something "overly depressing".
 He also enjoyed the beginnings of a new bond between Raj and Amy.
 He summarised the episode by saying "Season 6 has generally been underwhelming after a fairly strong start.
 This was the first episode in a while that I genuinely enjoyed without any real reservations."

 Carla Day of TV Fanatic doubted she would have enjoyed the episode more if she was a Dungeons & Dragons player.
 She was left disappointed by the girl's bar scenes, and thought the "only entertaining moment was when Raj and Amy bonded over their youthful woes with the opposite sex".
 She thought the boy's side of the episode fell flat, with the exception of Sheldon singing and the bell scene.
 ScreenCrave's Candace Butler enjoyed the manner in which Leonard had tailored the experience, saying "we like how his desire to save Santa mimics our desire to retain holiday traditions of caroling, presents or a holiday-themed mocha at Starbucks".
 She gave the episode an overall score of 9/10, and said, "The Santa Simulation" was a thought-provoking and humorous Christmas-themed episode.
 Big Bang Theory did not disappoint when exploring Christmastime, gender roles and innuendo."
 Maane Khatchatourian for Entertainment Weekly thought that it wasn't as good a Christmas episode as season 2's "The Bath Item Gift Hypothesis", but that "it was hilarious and heartfelt, nonetheless".
 They were pleased with Raj getting more attention in the episode, but also felt that the two sides of the episode reaffirmed the stereotypes of the characters.